google/lovefield/docs/spec/03_life_of_db.md

 which will load the DB instance from data store if existed.
 If Lovefield detected schema version mismatch, it will do the following:

-* If schema version is newer than requested, throw an exception.
+* If persisted schema version is newer than requested, throw an exception.
-* If schema version is older than requested, perform database upgrade.
+* If persisted schema version is older than requested, perform database upgrade.

 `getInstance()` shall be called only once for each DB.
 In rare circumstances, one can call `close()` on the opened instance first, then call `getInstance()`